danbulant/covid/docs/README.md

 * Clone (either using git or **hub**) this repository
 * Install dependencies (`npm i`)
+* Fetch data (Must be done at least once, but a cron is suggested)
 * Run it! (`npm start`)

 ## Format